Quickly exit this site by pressing the Escape key Quick exit

 The PCC is responsible for setting the police part of the council tax bill, known as the police precept.

-Following consultation with the public and local partners, the PCC's proposal to set the precept for 2023/24 at £243.15 for an average (Band D) property was approved at a meeting of the Kent and Medway Police and Crime Panel on 1 February 2023.
-This is an increase of £15, or 6.57%, on the 2022/23 precept.
+Following consultation with the public and local partners, the PCC's proposal to set the precept for 2025/26 at £270.15 for an average (Band D) property was approved at a meeting of the Kent and Medway Police and Crime Panel on 4th February 2025.
+This is an increase of £14 on last year's precept.

 The reserves is the savings that the Police and Crime Commissioner has 'in the bank' to support the annual budget, fund investment in transformational projects and to use when necessary to mitigate against any financial risks.
 There is no defined minimum level of reserves that PCCs must hold.